M2PL/Stage-specific-models-for-Pf/README.md

 **(4)** ABS and mature gametocyte activity (ABS & mGc).

-Code relating to model building and evaluation are contained within the respective folder and the datasets for scripts are available in the Databases folder.
+Code relating to model building and evaluation are contained within the respective folder and the datasets for scripts are available in the datasets folder.